maxbax/redux-thunk-addon/README.md

 ## Example

-In `Example` folder you can find a small redux example with this library.
+In the `Example` folder you can find a small redux example with this library.